RedHatInsights/insights-core/docs/combiner_tutorial.rst

 Combiner Development
 ********************
-In the Map-Reduce model, Parsers are responsible for mapping the data from a data source and Combiners are responsible for reduce the data from multiple Parsers into a reduced dataset.
+In the Map-Reduce model, Parsers are responsible for mapping the data from a datasource and Combiners are responsible for reducing the data from multiple Parsers into a reduced dataset.
 Combiners help to consolidate information from different data sources, hide differences between the same data source across operating system versions, and make Parser output more rule friendly.